robclark56/TransferWise_PHP_webhook/README.md

 ## Test your PHP endpoint
 Use your favorite web browser to go to (e.g.): https://your.webserver.domain/TransferWise/TransferWise_callback.php

-You should receive an email something like this:
+You should see something like this:
 ```
-File: /xxx/xxx/TransferWise/TransferWise_callback.php

-Signature Verified = No

-DATA

-ProfileId =
-ResourceId=
+Signature not verified.
+Exiting
 ```

 ## Create your Webhook